nidhi752/nidhi752/README.md

 ## 👩‍💻 About Me
 I'm **Nidhi Kuntal**, a **BTech CSE student at Bennett University** passionate about AI, full-stack development, and open-source.
 Currently, I'm building an **AI-powered sign language translation app** to make communication more accessible for **deaf, blind, and mute individuals**.

-💡 *Dreaming of living in France and working at Apple or Google someday!*
+💡 *Dreaming of living in France and working at Pinterest someday!*

 ---